Early Christian churches in Milan: Constantinian churches

 The early Christian basilicas in Mediolanum can be divided into several categories, corresponding to their periods.

 The first basilicas we know are divided into two separate churches, one for the baptized, being the sacrament of baptism at that time granted only upon completion of a process of conversion and spiritual purification, and the other for catechumens.
 This particular arrangement perhaps derived from horrea, a type of public warehouse used during the ancient Roman period, such as the ancient buildings of Aquileia.
 The Basilica di Santa Tecla (45°27′50″N 45°27′50″E), whose ruins can be visited under the Milan Cathedral, has apse of traditional type, reminiscent of those of the churches annexed to great civic buildings.

 A later stage corresponds to that of the great cathedrals of the late Roman Empire.
 They are formed by a polygonal shape and cross-stitch.
-These churches were the models adopted for some of the largest most famous basilicas of the late Roman Empire, such as those in Constantinople.
+These churches became models for some of the largest and most famous basilicas of the later Roman Empire, such as those in Constantinople.

-The religious center of the city, now Piazza del Duomo, included two cathedrals: the basilica vetus or basilica minor, used during the winter season, and basilica nova or basilica major, used during the summer.
-These churches are only partly known because the Milan Cathedral has been built over there.
+The religious center of the city, now Piazza del Duomo, included two cathedrals: the basilica vetus or basilica minor used during the winter season; and the basilica nova or basilica major for use in summer.
+Details about these churches are limited, as the Milan Cathedral was built over them.